CLdelisle/QRITTERS/README.md

 Noting that this sort of scattering is not unlike the quantum [particle scattering experiments](https://en.wikipedia.org/wiki/Scattering) used to test the [Standard Model](https://en.wikipedia.org/wiki/Standard_Model) of particle physics, one can ask whether we can do quantum scattering with these gliders as well.

 Qritters does exactly this, by "quantizing" the classical Critters automaton, and implementing it on a (simulated) quantum computer.
 The model is simple, but it allows for the simulation of a scattering event between two gliders - one of which is in a quantum superposition.
+This results in the two gliders being entangled at the end of the experiment.

 ![quantum superposition scattering](img/quantum_superposition_no_bar.gif)

 In other words this is the first simulation of the generation of quantum entanglement between emergent virtual creatures.

 ## What's in this repository?
-The notebook [I_Intro_to_CA.ipynb](I_Intro_to_CA.ipynb) contains an introduction to cellular automata.
+The first notebook, [I_Intro_to_CA.ipynb](I_Intro_to_CA.ipynb), contains an introduction to cellular automata.
 As an example, it implements Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) automaton in Python.

-The notebook [II_Reversible_CA.ipynb](II_Reversible_CA.ipynb) describes the classical automaton Critters, and implements it in Python.
+The second notebook, [II_Reversible_CA.ipynb](II_Reversible_CA.ipynb), describes the classical automaton Critters, and implements it in Python.

-The notebook [III_Quantum_CA.ipynb](III_Quantum_CA.ipynb) then defines our simple "quantized" version of Critters ("Qritters").
+The third notebook, [III_Quantum_CA.ipynb](III_Quantum_CA.ipynb), then defines our simple "quantized" version of Critters ("Qritters").
 The implementation of Qritters as a simulated quantum circuit is given here, using Python and [Qiskit](https://qiskit.org).
+The quantum glider scattering is carried out, and the gliders are shown to be entangled with one another.

 ## What's next for Qritters?